 What sales conversion data will help you do is go from saying I am trying to close X deals this month and taking a WAG (Wild Ass Guess) to explain how; to using the best information available to estimate a SWAG (Scientific Wild Ass Guess).
 It’s not a perfect system but it is far better than just tossing out a number and saying “I’ll close 20 deals this quarter” and having no idea how!
 Before I raise anyone’s hackles this is not a simple increase A input to get B outcome, but that may be part of what’s required!
 Here is how it works.

 First, you need to break down your sales process into logical steps.
-That should look something like this: Lead – Attempts to Contact (ATC) – Contacts – Scheduled – Appointment – Proposal – Contract.
-Your individual process may have more or less steps, what is important is that you understand your process and are able to measure what goes in the front and what comes out the other end.
+That should look something like this: Lead – Attempts to Contact (ATC) – Contacts – Scheduled – Appointment – Applications – Closed Deals.
+Your individual process may have more or fewer steps, what is important is that you understand your process and are able to measure what goes in the front and what comes out the other end.

-Next, you should record data on each stage for several weeks.
+Next, you should record your sales data for each stage for several weeks.
 In the previous model that data would probably look something like this:

-So from this model, I can immediately extrapolate that 134 leads netted me 18 deals under contract, but what else could we do with it?
+So from this sales conversion data model, I can immediately extrapolate that for this sales rep 125-166 leads will on average net me 3-4 deals under contract.
+I can use this to help each individual rep forecast, or I can put my entire sales teams data into the same chart to get team averages and track performance to the mean.
+What else could we do with it?
+For me, it is a powerful coaching tool.
 The next step is to divide each step into the next and see what percentage moves forward in the process.
-That data should look like this:
+That data for week one looks like this:

-Please feel free to contact me with an e-mail or comment and I will be happy to assist you in building your model and coaching you on its implementation.
+Please feel free to contact me with an e-mail or comment and I will be happy to aid you in building your model and coaching you on its implementation.